Hugo-Allegaert/TravelOrderResolver/README.md

 Build a program that processes voice and text commands to issue an appropriate itinerary.
-More specifically, the software will receive trip orders as an email or a phone recording, and will ouptut at least one appropriate travel line that fits the expectations of the customer (using SNCF database).
+More specifically, the software will receive trip orders as an email or a phone recording, and will ouptut at least one appropriate travel line that fits the expectations of the customer.

 ## Techno